 The program is very intuitive and simple to use.
 Even beginners can have a local site up and running in literally five minutes.

 However, some features are missing.
 It would be great to be able to connect with more hosting providers.
-Also, they should bring back the option to switch between environments as was possible in earlier versions.
-Finally, the support documentation could be more detailed.
+The support documentation could be more detailed as well.

 Have you used Local before?
 What is your favorite or most desired feature?
 Let us know in the comments section below!